deej-tsn/user-auth/README.md

 ## Project Overview

-Below is a belief summary of each sections tasks.
+Below is a brief summary of each sections tasks.
 More detailed information can be found in the readme files of each specific folder.

 #### Backend